pedagand/coq-label/README.md

-# Cortouche: the end of H, H0, H1, ...
+# Labels: the end of H, H0, H1, ...

 ## Synopsis

-Cortouche is a Coq plugin for referring to propositional assumptions without systematically resorting to tedious (or, worse, automatic) naming of hypothesis.
+Label is a Coq plugin for referring to propositional assumptions without systematically resorting to tedious (or, worse, automatic) naming of hypothesis.
 To this end, we allow the user to write a pattern to refer to the (unique) assumption matching this pattern in